Public Parks and Venues

 Due to Hurricane Michael, our waterways and parks have suffered significant damage.
 Currently, most public venues are not fully operational.
 The City is in the process of recovering and rebuilding these areas for residents and visitors to enjoy once again.

 Municipal Park, located in the center of town, offers a playground, tennis courts, shuffle ball courts, picnic areas and restroom facilities.

-Once the boat ramp is fully operational, a small fee will go into effect for use of the ramp and parking.
-The fee is $10 per day or $50 for an annual pass.
+The boat ramp is fully operational.
+The fee is $10 per day or $100 for an annual pass.
 There is no charge for property owners and residents, but an annual pass decal is required.
 Annual passes can be obtained at City Hall during normal business hours and can be purchased by cash, check or credit card.

 Mexico Beach Pier - CLOSED DUE TO RENOVATION